 You can complete the return electronically or by hand.
 If you complete the form electronically each part will be automatically added up for you, as well as the totals on this page of the return.

-For information on types of electronic signatures that the Commission accepts, please see the How to Complete your Electorate Candidate Donations and Expenses Return Form instruction sheet.
+For information on types of electronic signatures that the Commission accepts, please see the How to Complete your Candidate Return Form for the General Election instruction sheet.